 A comprehensive overview of law enforcement using a comparative perspective.
 The development, mission, organization, and management of law enforcement agencies will be examined.
 The U.S. system will be analyzed and compared to those of other countries.
-(1) Lecture: 3 hrs/wk.
+(1)

 Prerequisite: POLI/CJUS 211 or permission.